jtraband/angular-breeze.template/README.md

 # angular-breeze.template
-Starter template for an Angular Breeze project
+Starter template for an Angular Breeze project - xxx